MicrosoftDocs/sdk-api/sdk-api-src/content/winternl/ns-winternl-teb.md

 ### -field ProcessEnvironmentBlock

-A pointer to the <a href="/windows/desktop/api/winternl/ns-winternl-peb">PEB</a> structure containing information for the process as a whole.
+A pointer to the <a href="/windows/desktop/api/winternl/ns-winternl-peb">PEB</a> structure that contains information for the process as a whole.

 ### -field Reserved2